 Requirements for the trip to Kenya

 The regular electronic visa for Kenya which can be applied for through this website can only be used for tourist or business purposes (holidays and business trips), and for medical trips.
 Both the Kenya tourist visa and the business visa have a certain validity period.
-More information about the way in which this term is calculated can be found on the page on the validity of the Kenya visa.
+More information about the way in which this term is calculated can be found on the validity of the Kenya visa page.

 First book the flights and an accommodation, then apply for the visa

 Applications for the Kenya visa that are submitted through this website are very rarely rejected, although this can never be guaranteed beforehand.
-Because of this, it’s not a major risk to already book the flights and (at least one) overnight stay before applying.
-This is also necessary, as the expected date of arrival and departure, as well as the address information of the first overnight stay need to be filled out in the application form of the visa.
+Because of infrequent rejection rate, it’s not a major risk to already book the flights and (at least one) overnight stay before applying.
+This is also necessary, as the expected date of arrival and departure, as well as the address information of the first overnight stay need to be filled out in the visa application form.

 Submit at least seven days before arrival